mihaita-tinta/switch-to-java/lesson 4/README.md

 * CarPoolingApiApplicationTests - as a good developer, you need to test your code and Spring Boot creates this class for you.

-* We will focus today on domain objects, repositories and services (business logic)
+* We will focus today on domain objects, repositories and services (business logic).
+Starting next week we will focus on the REST part

 ![plugin](https://github.com/mihaita-tinta/switch-to-java/blob/master/lesson%204/images/rest.PNG)